dendisuhubdy/armadillo/README.md

     sudo make install

-  If you don't have root/administrator/superuser privileges, make sure that you use the CMAKE_PREFIX_PATH option in Step 4, and type the following command:
+  If you don't have root/administrator/superuser privileges, make sure that you use the CMAKE_INSTALL_PREFIX option in Step 4, and type the following command:

     make install